christiandudel/EDSD2020/README.md

 ## Overview

 This repository contains materials for the computer programming course of the EDSD cohort 2020.
-It will consist of four folders:
+Currently, there are three folders:

-* "R Code:" R code for each session.
+* "R Code": R code for each session.
-* "Slides:" Slides of the first session.
+* "Slides": Slides of the first session.
-* "Assignment:" Assignment which needs to be solved
-* "Assignment - Solutions:" Solutions to the assignment, uploaded after the deadline
+* "Exercises": Voluntary exercises.

 ## Software